isc-projects/isc-dnssec-guide/doc/validation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once DNSSEC validation is enabled, any DNS response that does not pass
-the validation checks results in the domain name not getting
+the validation checks results in a failure to resolve the domain name
-resolved (often a SERVFAIL status seen by the client).
+(often a SERVFAIL status seen by the client).
 If everything has
-been configured properly, this is good; it means that an end user has
+been configured properly, this is the correct result; it means that an end user has
 been protected against a malicious attack.

 However, if there is a DNSSEC configuration issue (sometimes outside of